WendyYanto/personal-android-notes/android/index.md

 .addCallAdapterFactory(RxJava2CallAdapterFactory.createWithScheduler(Schedulers.io()))
 ```

-By this code every threads called upon IO operations will subsribe using IO Schedulers as default.
+By this code every threads called upon retrofit callback will subsribe using IO Schedulers as default.

 ## Useful Code